 “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.” – Matthew 5:44

-I don’t know about where you are, but where I am it’s been very rainy.
-I’ve always thought that when it rains, like how its been pouring down lately, that God is sad and He’s weeping.
+I don’t know about where you are, but it’s been very rainy here where I am the past couple of days.
+I’ve always thought that when it rains like this that it’s God shedding tears from heaven.

 Maybe the idea is not too far-fetched because of what happened when the whole earth was destroyed by flood.
 God was so sad about how people were behaving that He wiped everyone off the face of the earth with a rain that lasted 40 days and 40 nights, sparing Noah and his family (Gen. 6 – 9).

 “When the Lord saw that man’s wickedness was widespread on the earth and that every scheme his mind thought of was nothing but evil all the time, the Lord regretted that He had made man on the earth, and He was grieved in His heart.” – Genesis 6:5-6

 It’s as if our world today is plagued with the same condition as it was in Noah’s day.
 Wickedness, malice, cruelty, abuse, and every scheme of the minds of so many people is nothing but evil all the time.
 It’s disheartening for me, and I’m human.
 So, how much more magnified it must be for the One who created everyone and all things.

 On days where the skies are clouded with God’s tears, I am reminded that He cares for me, that He cares about the plight of mankind, and that He wants better for us.
 While there’s so much evil, so much hurt, and so much bad in the world, we can take comfort that God sees, He knows, and He cares.